CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 The cottage's doors are securely barred from the inside, demanding a successful DC 20 Strength check to forcibly open.
 Similarly, the shutters are barred from within, and they can be forced open with a successful DC 15 Strength check.

-Inside the house, six human cultists are hidden.
+Inside the house, six mudblood cultists are hidden.
 Four of them stand guard, with two in each room, while the rest rest in the larger chamber.
 These cultists wear black cloaks fashioned to resemble dragon wings and don black leather masks with stylized dragon horns.
 They are fluent in Common as well as Draconic.

 The interior of the house is dusty and draped with cobwebs.
 The sole furnishings include a small stove, a table, two chairs, and a shared bunk for the cultists.